EierMola/SyntaxComparison/README.md

 # SyntaxComparison
-I checked the syntax of some coding languagues.
+I checked the syntax of some coding languages.

-### Languagues
+### Languages
 - Java
+- Python